RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 ## Build failed - bad interpreter: Permission denied

 If you encounter this error while installing python and your server is a VPS, the **/tmp** directory where python-build download and compile the packages is probably mounted as **noexec**.
-You can check with your hosting provider if wether they provide a way to bypass this protection.
+You can check with your hosting provider if whether they provide a way to bypass this protection.

 If the answer is no, just set the **$TMPDIR** environment variable to wherever you have a write + execution rights.
 For example: